marcelrienks/fluidity/docs/fargate.md

 # AWS Fargate Deployment

+# AWS Fargate Deployment

-Deploy Fluidity server to AWS ECS using Fargate.
+Deploy Fluidity server on AWS ECS Fargate with CloudFormation automation.

+**Note for Windows users:** All commands in this guide should be run in WSL (Windows Subsystem for Linux).

+---

+## Overview

 ## Architecture